abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 or put suffix // to search for file only,
 or put suffix /// to search for link only

-$ l \\\\/
+$ l \\/
-list every filesystem type under "/" (root) directory entirely, the preceding \\ (but must escapedly be put as \\\\) is to differentiate it with second use above: list every directory only under current directory
+list every filesystem type under "/" (root) directory entirely, the preceding \\ (or may be put as \\\\) is to differentiate it with second use above: list every directory only under current directory

-$ l -s -i *.bin
+$ l -s -i *.bin//
-query any object having 'bin' name suffix then list it with the size and file information under current directory entirely
+query any file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely

-$ l  -t ./*.bin//
-list every file only (excluding else type) of 'bin' file type on this directory only, with the last modification

-As absolute path, it always searchs up to directories of depths specified explicitly, either with or without wildcard, such as:
+As absolute path, it always searchs up to directories of depths explicitly specified, either with or without wildcard, such as:

 /qt/build/core/meta
 means searching for any file type namedly "meta" under "core under "build" on "qt" directory